The transformation to a sustainable, low-carbon and resource-light society is an open search process. Research and education are key.

 You find all scientific publications on our publication server:

 The focus of research projects in the field of science & education lies on the mutual learning process.
-Here you find selected sample projects.
+In the following you find selected sample projects.
+A complete list is available here.